Skip to Main Content

 Module dashboard block

-• For academic year 2024/25, the Module dashboard block is added by default to modules with the Grid format.
+• The Module dashboard block is added by default to modules with the Grid format.
 This displays quick links to key activities on the module and provides automatic links to the module Reading List, Library Guide and Timetable.

 Staff Information block